fbpx

 Loneliness Awareness Week 2021

 Loneliness is a normal human emotion and is something that can affect anybody at any point during their life.
 Loneliness has become a significant issue for many more people over the past year as large numbers of people have been isolated due to lockdown restrictions.
 Loneliness Awareness Week is perhaps particularly important this year, but it is worth remembering that every year the lives of many are affected by loneliness.
-Loneliness Awareness Week serves as a reminder that many people will continue to struggle with loneliness beyond lockdown and reinforces the importance of nurturing our social connections.
+This week serves as a reminder that many people will continue to struggle with loneliness beyond lockdown and reinforces the importance of nurturing our social connections.

 This year’s #LetsTalkLoneliness campaign has joined together some amazing organisations to help those dealing with loneliness.
 Check out the Marmalade Trust’s campaign below.

-Marmalade Trust We Get Lonely Poster
+Marmalade Trust's We Get Lonely Campaign graphic

 Marmalade Trust - We Get Lonely